NovelToon NovelToon

 She studied him with an intensity that suggested she saw more than she should.
 Files on her desk shifted slightly, though there was no breeze.
 "Do you now?"

 "They're connected," Leo began, the words spilling out like water from a broken dam.
 "Not just physically or socially.
 There's energy – threads – binding them together.
 Making patterns.
-A pentagram across town, with three days between each disappearance."
+A pentagram across campus, with three days between each disappearance."

 The room shifted before Chen could respond.
 Temperature plummeted, shadows deepening into pools of liquid darkness.
 The threads vibrated with such violence that Leo thought they might snap.
 Papers scattered across Chen's desk, though again, there was no wind.